 ENG2400 British Literature: Myth, Epic, and Romance (3)

 Introduces students to masterpieces of the Middle Ages, including Beowulf and the works of Chaucer and the Pearl Poet.
+Fulfills Core Curriculum Literature requirement.

 ENG2403 British Literature: The Age of Elizabeth (3)